Cach30verfl0w/erebos/.github/README.md

 Erebos Engine is a Vulkan and SDL2-based 3D Game Engine, written in C++ for my modern-day strategy game and educational purposes.
 Mainly this project is made to improve my knowledge about C++, CMake and the Vulkan API.

 ## Dependencies/Credits
 This projects contains a few dependencies to work.
 Below this text is an enumeration of all dependencies.
+Big thanks to [BeastLe9enD](https://github.com/beastLe9enD/) for helping me with Vulkan and Game Engine Stuff.

 | Library | Author | License |
 |-|-|-|
 | [volk](https://github.com/zeux/volk) | [Arseny Kapoulkine](https://github.com/zeux) | [MIT license](https://github.com/zeux/volk/tree/master?tab=MIT-1-ov-file#readme) |